chottolabs/kznllm.nvim/README.md

 See [CONTRIBUTING](CONTRIBUTING.md) to understand the typical development workflow for Neovim plugins using `Lazy`.

+> [!NOTE]
+> This plugin depends on `fd` and `minijinja-cli`, install it from https://github.com/mitsuhiko/minijinja (probably using `cargo install minijinja-cli`, but double-check for your own safety)- it makes the it way easier to compose prompts.
+You should have `fd` already from telescope, if not https://github.com/sharkdp/fd

 # How it works

 **Buffer Mode** - like a long-form chat mode